‘ANOMALOGONATAE’

 Megascopini: Screech-Owls Wink et al., 2008?
 Informal?

 Both Megascopini and Pulsatrigini have been used by Wink et al. (2008), but do not seem to have been designated as new taxa, which is now required by the ICZN (since 1999).
+The spelling of Pulsatrigini has been corrected to Pulsatricini.

 - Flammulated Owl, Psiloscops flammeolus

-- Bare-legged Owl, Gymnoglaux lawrencii
+- Bare-legged Owl, Margarobyas lawrencii

 - Whiskered Screech-Owl, Megascops trichopsis